Chiranthan497/GTA6_-Countdown/README.md

 - **GTA 6 logo** displayed above the title (supports GIF or PNG).
 - **Transparent GTA 6 teaser background** for a cinematic feel.
 - **Trademark and time zone labels**:
-  - Bottom-right: © Chiranthan (trademark)
+  - Bottom-right: © Asterix(trademark)
-  - Bottom-left: Timing is in IST (in italics)
+  - Bottom-left: Timings according to user's local timezone (in italics)
 - **Responsive design** for desktop and mobile screens.
 - Fully **customizable release date** in the JS file.
 ---